SKTeamLab/P4ward/docs/source/tutorial.rst

    19:26:28 > INFO - Wrote image for mz1 matches at ligand_matches-mz1.png
    Number of linker atoms found: 10, at indices: [18, 19, 20, 21, 22, 23, 24, 25, 26, 27]

 And all looks good.
 The image P4ward generated shows that all ligand atoms in both the mol2 files provided were identified on the protac 2d structure, see that all the atoms that are also present in the ligands are highlighted.
 Also, note that the atom indices P4ward reports to belong to the linker in the output are correct when checking against the image.
+If, at this point, the ligand matching does not look right, it is good to edit the bond orders in the mol2 files to make sure they match perfectly and try the matching test again.

 .. figure:: ../../tutorial/ligand_matches-mz1.png
    :alt: ligand matches image produced by P4ward ligand check.